WISE: A World Knowledge-Informed Semantic Evaluation for Text-to-Image Generation: Introduction

 \section{Introduction}

-Text-to-image (T2I) models \citep{zhang2023text} are able to generate high-quality images that visually match explicit text descriptions.
-However, these models often have difficulty in ensuring true factual accuracy, especially when dealing with prompts that require complex semantic understanding \textbf{(implicit understanding)} and world knowledge \textbf{(intrinsic knowledge matching)}.
-This shortcoming mainly stems from their limited ability to model the information behind world knowledge \citep{yu2023kola} - this information constitutes the massive facts and complex relationships required for real-world understanding.
-Although current unified multimodal models have begun to use LLMs' powerful text modeling and implicit information extraction capabilities to break through this bottleneck through specific representations combined with generative model decoders \citep{pan2025transfer,tong2024metamorph}, existing evaluation benchmarks still have obvious limitations.
-They only focus on the surface alignment of images and texts, and fail to evaluate the core capabilities of T2I models from the perspective of implicit understanding and intrinsic knowledge matching, which seriously hinders the development of intelligent T2I systems.
+Text-to-image (T2I) models \citep{zhang2023text} can generate high-quality images that visually match explicit text descriptions.
+However, they often struggle to ensure factual accuracy, especially for prompts that require complex semantic understanding and world knowledge.
+This shortcoming is closely related to their limited ability to represent and use world knowledge \citep{yu2023kola}, including the broad facts and complex relationships required for real-world understanding.
+Although current unified multimodal models have begun to use the powerful text modeling and implicit information extraction capabilities of LLMs to address this bottleneck through specialized representations and generative decoders \citep{pan2025transfer,tong2024metamorph}, existing evaluation benchmarks remain limited.
+They mainly focus on surface-level image-text alignment and fail to evaluate the core capabilities of T2I models from the perspective of implicit understanding and intrinsic knowledge matching, which hinders the development of intelligent T2I systems in knowledge-intensive scenarios.

+Specifically, most T2I benchmarks suffer from a lack of semantic complexity.
+As shown in \autoref{fig:intro}, they use overly straightforward and simple prompts, failing to effectively challenge models' ability to understand and generate images based on the model's world knowledge.